CalMatters/ca-form-700-data/README.md

 ## Methodology

 The data is extracted by journalists from the legislator-submitted PDF versions of the forms which are downloaded from the FPPC.
 We attempt to match the reported information on the form to the extent possible.
+We use amendments where they are filed.

 All of the names of people and organizations are subsequently normalized so that the data is easily compared and grouped.
 This is done with a two column lookup table per data schedule managed as a Google spreadsheet which is linked below with the cleaned data column.